KINDERGARTEN - 3RD GRADE

 The math curriculum develops both computational and conceptual mastery, and students have abundant opportunities to explore math functions and concepts in the context of meaningful experiences.
 Children develop specific skills and strategies for problem solving while developing number and operation sense, spatial reasoning, and measurement processes.
 A variety of manipulative materials are used for concept formation and understanding, especially in the younger grades.
 LCA's math curriculum emphasizes conceptual understanding, encourages flexibility and speed through mental math, and teaches children to "think mathematically."

 The study of science at LCA is active, employing a hands-on, activity-based approach.
 The science program intends to promote the attitude of an enthusiastic scientist, the skill of a measured researcher, and knowledge drawn from life, space, and physical sciences.
 Through guided inquiry, students are encouraged to investigate and observe the world around them, build hypotheses, and ask questions.
-By fifth grade, students are ready to participate in a Science Symposium, where they design and conduct controlled experiments and present their work to the class.

 GLOBAL STUDIES & HISTORY